dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

         }
       }</code></pre>

-It is the same principle as to how I defined the success response in my previous example, with the only difference that this one is declared in a separate section within the RAML document which allows re-use in mutliple endpoints.
+It is the same principle as to how I defined the success response in my previous example, with the only difference that this one is declared in a separate section inside the RAML which allows me re-use in mutliple endpoints.

 At last I need to hook up the status endpoint with the trait: